awsdocs/aws-freertos-docs/doc_source/getting_started_nordic.md

 1. Choose **Debug**, and then choose **Go**\.

 1. Follow the instructions for the [MQTT over BLE Demo Application](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html#ble-demo-mqtt) to complete the demo with the Amazon FreeRTOS BLE Mobile SDK demo application as the mobile MQTT proxy\.

+## Troubleshooting<a name="nordic-troubleshooting"></a>

+For general troubleshooting information about Getting Started with Amazon FreeRTOS, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.